autoplot/documentation/javadoc/org/autoplot/datasource/capability/Caching.md

+# org.autoplot.datasource.capability.Caching

-# org.autoplot.datasource.capability.CachingCaching allows datasets to cache other URIs along with the one requested.
+Caching allows datasets to cache other URIs along with the one requested.
  For example, a Jython script is executed resulting in four datasets being calculated.
 Since the URI must only correspond to one dataset, only one of the datasets is used, but instead of throwing out the result, we keep them around in case the client wants to plot a related URI.

 ***
 <a name="reset"></a>
 # reset